 Skip to content

-Select a Privacy Enriched Browser
+Tip 1: Select a Privacy-Focused Browser

 First, if a private and secure browsing experience is at the top of your priority list, you should choose a browser that respects these factors.
 And one shouldn’t look any further than Tor.